distributedci/dci-blog/content/2022-05-06-cnf-cert-suite-with-dci-openshift-app-agent.md

 This blog post has summarized the details to keep in mind when automating the CNF Cert Suite through the `dci-openshift-app-agent` on top of an OpenShift cluster.

-For this purpose, we provide a full definition of the `cnf-cert` role with the help of a workload composed by a deployment created in two different namespaces and an operator running in one of the testing namespaces.
+For this purpose, we provide a full definition of the `cnf_cert` role with the help of a workload composed by a deployment created in two different namespaces and an operator running in one of the testing namespaces.

 Finally, the work finishes with an example of a DCI job that executes the certification over the workload, showing the main aspects to consider when checking the logs and the job status.